aceline0/ECS-171---Group-Project/README.md

 With a test recall of 0.76 compared to 0.86 for linear regression, shows it’s not as suited for this type of classification.
 However, the stark increase in precision is impressive, and could probably same time in overhead (meaning, not as many false positives, implies less work for the department investigating all flagged transactions).

 ### Naive Bayes
 Since the model has a .77 recall on class 1, it was able to identify a significant amount of the fraudulent transactions.
 However with a precision of .06 it is simply finding a lot of false positives, since only 6% of classified frauds are actually true positives.
-The model would likely be more effective if given more fraudulent data to train on, however as it currently stands it would not be effective in production since it would produce too many false positives.
+The model would likely be more effective if given more fraudulent data to train on, however as it currently stands it would not be effective in production since it would produce too many false positives.\
+Comparing this naive bayesian to our previous models, this model had the lowest recall score.
+The model is therefore less suited for predicting credit card fraud.
+On the other hand, the precision is higher than the logistic model (4%) but a lot less than for KNN (26%).

 # Conclusion
+First of all, since none of the models provided a high recall (the highest being 0.86 with the linear regression), we believe there might be some model out there that is better suited for the problem at hand - and that we simply have not found it.
+From this, there are quite a few future direction that could improve the results of this study.\
+Firstly, trying out more models, e.g., decision tree, neural networks, etc., would greatly increase the odds of finding one that could achieve a higher recall.
+With neural networks, multiple hyperparameters can be tuned (number of hidden layers, activation functions, number of nodes, batch size, number of epochs, etc.), where one combination of these would probably yield a better result than we found.\
+Secondly, time could be spent improving the dataset at hand.
+As previously discussed, the unbalanced nature of the dataset impacted the models' performances.
+If possible, finding a dataset with many more fraudulent transactions would give a better foundation upon which research could be conducted.\
+Thirdly, an ensamble of models could be tried, to see if we somehow could get the precision of the KNN, and the recall of the logistic regression (or some other models with better accuracy), and from the concatenation of these predictions obtain a new predicted value resulting in a better performance.\
+To round up, this project opened our eyes to problems data scientists encounter in the real world, exposing us to nuances in machine learning only listening to lectures and taking tests never would be able to depict properly.
+With these newfound insights, if we were to conduct research on another dataset, they would surely come in handy, saving time and allowing us to reach more useful conclusions in a shorter timeframe.

 # Collaboration
-Firstly, a general collaboration statement: All individuals were active in the group discord, providing input when questions arose, discussing choices of models, meeting times, workload distribution, etc. No roles were assigned in the beginning of the project, however, each collaboration statement should serve as a pointer to each person's main focus.
+First of all, a general collaboration statement: All individuals were active in the group discord, providing input when questions arose, discussing choices of models, meeting times, workload distribution, etc. No roles were assigned in the beginning of the project, however, each collaboration statement should serve as a pointer to each person's main focus.

 * **Kevin Rasmusson (Writing, code contribution to KNN)**\
 Writeup: Wrote introduction, discussion (not the part on naive bayes), conclusion, reformulations and contributions to the methods section, first model spell check.
 Added images, separated method/result/discussion for every subsection (preprocessing, exploration, models 1-3).
 Did the first draft of the KNN model (only training) and added comments to the code.